 So as I sit here writing this now, as a fully certified drone pilot, what is it that I’ve learned?
 What is it that I know now that I didn’t know as a newbie to the world of drone flight?
 The answer is everything.

-Drone’s have been getting a pretty bad wrap lately because of the accessibility.
-Any random person can get their hands on one, not understand the power they have, and ground every commercial airline at Gatwick airport.
-And that’s the scale of it!
-In one amazon purchase you can have a lot of power, and it blows my mind to this day that this power can be given to anyone.
+Drone’s have had a pretty bad wrap in the press.
+Anyone can get their hands on one, not understand the power they have, and ground every commercial airline at Heathrow airport.
 That’s why the PFcO Course is so important.

-It taught me a lot, but as someone that will be flying commercially, the main take-away was safety and the correct insurance.
 When you’re flying a big heavy drone at 400 ft, there is no room for error.
 If that thing comes out of the air, it will cause serious harm.
-Luckily, there are many procedures in place to ensure that doesn’t happen.
-But the buck stops with you, the pilot.
-So, you need to ensure you are flying safely at all time and keeping people’s privacy safe, considering you’re operating a camera too!
+And the buck stops with you, the pilot.
+Privacy is key too, as I can’t forget, I’m not only flying but operating a camera.

-That is why the course is so valuable, and ultimately is what sets apart the proffesional from the amature.
 It’s not who can go higher, faster or even get better shots.
 It’s about who can safely conduct themselves while getting the job done.
-And I’m proud to say that I am now able to do that.
+And I’m proud to say that I’m able to do that.

 So when you next work with us on a film, remember – the sky’s the limit…(as long as it’s done safely, within the law, with the correct insurance and staying under the 400ft ceiling).